-The pursuit of perfection makes them feel guilty, shameful, inadequate, and even despair.
+The pursuit of perfection makes them feel guilty, shameful, inadequate, and despairing.

-To be a good parent, you don’t have to be a perfect parent.
-When you are good enough, you are a good parent.
+To be a good parent, you don’t have to be perfect.
+When you are good enough, it is actually the best.

 What is good enough parenting

 In the 1950s, psychoanalyst and pediatrician Donald Winnicott coined the phrase “good enough mother.”.
-It describes the importance of being good-enough rather than perfect for our children1.
+It described the importance of being good-enough rather than perfect for our children1.

-While the focus was on mothers, this concept applies to both mothers and fathers.
+While the focus was on mothers, this concept could apply to both mothers and fathers.

 Why good enough is the best

-The principle of google enough is an old idea among software developers.
+The principle of good enough is an old idea among software developers.
 The essence is to choose good enough over perfect.

-Good enough care also means reducing your responsiveness as your child grows so they can become independent and be ready for an adult life.
+Good-enough parents reduce their responsiveness as their children grow so they can become independent and be ready for adult life.

-They will never learn to take on responsibilities if you never let go.
-This means that attempting to meet your child’s every need perfectly all the time actually harms their development.
-Additionally, it will negatively affect your mental health.
+This means attempting to meet your child’s every need perfectly all the time actually harms their development.

 How to practice good enough parenting